|

 ideas, sometimes making you wonder if one of your major household

 appliances is malfunctioning.
+Altogether,

-Overall, The Matrix is extremely original, but
+The Matrix is extremely

-Death" piece for the scene when Neo is reintroduced to the matrix (and
+rhythmically ascending "Clubbed to Death" piece for the scene when Neo

-the lady in the red dress).
-So distinct was the adaptation of that piece
+distinct was the adaptation of that piece into

-into The Matrix that Dougan would himself expand the idea for
+Dougan would himself expand the idea for

-The Matrix Reloaded.
-It's not surprising that most of the hype
+It's not surprising that most of the hype generated by the music of

-generated by the music of The Matrix came from the non-Davis
+The Matrix came from the non-Davis material, which consists of

-material (which consists of songs that people often associate with the
+songs that people often associate with the film when protesting and

-film when protesting and extending their belief that it inspires school
+extending their belief that it inspires school shootings in the United

-shootings).
+States.
 The most interesting debate about music usage for the film

 ironically involved the use of "The Eyes of Truth" by Enigma, with a